 By Steven Reinberg

-For extra on COVID-19, head to the U.S. Centers for Disease Control and Prevention.
+For recommendations on defending your self from coronavirus, go to the U.S. Centers for Disease Control and Prevention.